Should My Dachshund Wear a Collar or Harness for Walking?

 Both of the situations above can lead to serious injury.

-Walking your Dachshund using a collar can put direct pressure on their trachea and vertebrae in the neck, which can cause a “cascading effect” and put pressure on other disks in the spine.
+Some experts warn that walking your Dachshund using a collar can put direct pressure on their trachea and vertebrae in the neck, which can cause a “cascading effect” and put pressure on other disks in the spine.

 If your dog is wearing a harness, their trachea and spine is unlikely to be affected negatively when they start running or pulling.